TheBazz/twitch-cli/README.md

 ## TWITCH-CLI ##

-Twitch-cli is a command line tool to watch twitch with mpv.
+twitch-cli is a command line tool to watch twitch with mpv.
 It is made to be very simple.

 Installation
 ------------